Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 For Node.js, if a `clientId` is provided, the Azure Active Directory application will need to be configured to have a "Mobile and desktop applications" redirect endpoint.
 Follow our guide on [setting up Redirect URIs for Desktop apps that calls to web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-desktop-app-registration#redirect-uris).

-For client side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.
-Please see [Authenticating client side browser applications](#authenticating-client-side-browser-applications).
+For client-side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.
+Please see [Authenticating client-side browser applications](#authenticating-client-side-browser-applications).

 ```ts
 function withInteractiveBrowserCredential() {